saltysystems/overworld/doc/demo.md

 ok
 ```

 Let's also try to join the server as a player from the shell.
-First we need to create a Overworld session:
+First we need to
+create a Overworld session.
+Whenever a connection is first established to an
+Overworld server, the client handler will create a session that looks much like
+the below for a user.
+We'll mimick it by calling the new session function
+directly:
 ```
 8> S = ow_session:new().
 {session,-576460752303423295,undefined,none,false,0,